Shanghai rebar futures fall as demand concerns weigh on sentiment

 “China’s property control will continue, and I think the curb will also have an impact on steel consumption,” said Li Wenjing, a futures analyst in Shanghai.

-Iron ore for delivery to China’s Qingdao port .IO62-CNO=MB slid 0.3 percent to $62.42 a tonne on Wednesday, according to Metal Bulletin. ($1 = 6.6339 Chinese yuan) (Reporting by Ruby Lian and Josephine Mason; Addional reporting by James Regan; Editing by Christian Schmollinger and Sunil Nair)
+Iron ore for delivery to China’s Qingdao port .IO62-CNO=MB slid 0.3 percent to $62.42 a tonne on Wednesday, according to Metal Bulletin. ($1 = 6.6320 Chinese yuan renminbi) (Reporting by Ruby Lian and Josephine Mason; Editing by Christian Schmollinger)